darksidelemm/neopixel-doa-display/README.md

 ## Features

 ### DoA Mode
-Accepts bearing messages from a Kerberos-SDR instance (running my fork: https://github.com/darksidelemm/kerberossdr ) and displays the DoA solution on the ring display.
+Accepts bearing messages from a kraken_doa instance (running my fork: https://github.com/darksidelemm/krakensdr_doa ) and displays the DoA solution on the ring display.
 Solution data is color coded based on the solution confidence 'score', moving from Red (low confidence) -> Purple -> Blue (high confidence).
-DoA data is expected on UDP port 55682, in the format described here: https://github.com/projecthorus/chasemapper#radio-direction-finding-support
+DoA data is expected on UDP port 55672, in the format described here: https://github.com/projecthorus/chasemapper#radio-direction-finding-support

 The LED strip is used to display SNR data, with the 8 LEDs illuminating depending on the SNR value.
 Again, color coding is used, with 0-30 dB represented by red LEDs, then 30-60 dB by a purple overlay.
 Run doa_ring.py with the `--testpower` argument to see how this operates.